Subcommittee on Writing-Intensive Courses

 Workflow for the Approval of WI Courses

 1. Courses seeking WI designation are submitted on the CIM-Courses software.
-When the appropriate box is selected, the Writing-Intensive request template will appear and it will trigger a workflow that will include SWIC.
-All relevant WI information should be included in the request imbedded in the CIM-Courses software.
-The courses should be approved by the relevant Faculty curriculum committee (and Faculty council, as may be required) and signed off by the dean or associate dean prior to senate-level approvals.
-The Deans office will then submit the required documentation to SWIC on behalf of the proponent.
+When the appropriate box is selected, the Writing-Intensive request template will appear and will trigger a workflow that will include SWIC.
+All relevant Writing-Intensive information should be included in the request imbedded in the CIM-Courses software.
+The courses should be approved by the relevant Faculty curriculum committee (and Faculty council, as may be required) and signed off by the dean and faculty committee chair(s) prior to senate-level approvals.
+The Deans office or proponent must then notify the senate office of the attribute request by sending a SWIC cover sheet to senate@kpu.ca

-4. The Chair of SWIC provides a report to the Senate Office of the committee’s recommendation to Senate for approval.
-In consultation with the Chair of SSCC, the Senate Office places the SWIC report on the next SSCC agenda for review and recommendation to Senate.
-If SSCC has queries about the report, then the committee may invite the Chair of SWIC or proponent to attend the next SSCC meeting before recommending approval of the courses to Senate.
+4. The Chair of SWIC informs the Senate Office of the committee’s recommendation to SSCC for approval.
+If SSCC has queries about the recommendation for approval, the committee may invite the Chair of SWIC or proponent to attend the next SSCC meeting before recommending approval of the courses to Senate.

 5. The approval of new courses and WI designation for these new courses may be sought in parallel.